7span/flutter-launchpad-docs/docs/intro.md

 ![banner](/img/banner.webp)

-## Out of the box features provided in Dashing-Kit 📦
+## Out of the box features provided in DashingKit 📦

 - Leverages `Melos` for mono-repo structure. ⚙️
 - **BLoC Architecture** for scalable state management.🏗️